mia-platform/documentation/docs/console/console-extensibility/locations.md

 # Available Extension Locations

-The Console allows to embed extensions at specific locations that already have menu items and groups that can also be used by our extensions.
+The Console allows you to embed extensions at specific locations that already contain menu items and groups, which can also be used by our extensions.
 These locations are:

 - **Tenant** with locationId `tenant`
 - **Project** with locationId `project`